luiscartor/R_MiniTutorial/PITCHME.md

 ---

+## What is R?

+# Programming language and environment

+ - Statistical computing
+ - Graphics
+ - GIS and geospatial tools

+---

 ## Why using R?
   - Easy
   - Free
-  - Community
-  - GIS and geospatial tools
+  - Community: great variety of packages and cocumentation

+---

+# Let's start!

+1) Open https://luiscartor.github.io   and go to the first part of the tutorial
+2) Open a you computer's terminal

 ---